 When does i~HD process personal data?

-There are ten core activities where i~HD processes personal data:
+The activities where i~HD processes personal data are as follows:

 - visiting our website;